PhilBri/SARAH-Plugin-DuinoMultiRemote-V4.2-x64/README.md

 | -         | Display ``(contrast)`` | Potentiometer ``N°2``        | ARDUINO |

-All actions are bidirectional, and are updated in real time in SARAH's portlet and on Arduino's LCD screen...
+All actions are bidirectional, and updated in real time in SARAH's portlet and on Arduino's LCD screen...

 #### Therefore, to perform an action, you have the following choices :